 Establishing the Business Ethics Center (1993)

-I established the Business Ethics Center with a professor friend, Jozsef Kindler.
-Kindler was trained in engineering but became a leading figure in management and applied social science methodology.
+I established the Business Ethics Center in Budapest with a professor friend, Jozsef Kindler.
+Kindler was trained in engineering but became a leading figure in management and applied social science methodology in Hungary.
 He had a broad humanistic background and a strong Catholic conviction.
 Both of us were working at the Department of Business Economics of the Budapest University of Economic Sciences (now Corvinus University of Budapest).

 We wanted to establish an organization that would catalyze alternative thinking and practice in business and management.
 Kindler suggested that the name of the playing field should be “business ethics” because ethics is theoretical and practical at the same time and has a deep existential dimension.
-Business ethics is not only an interest of academic scholars – also practitioners and laymen have also views on that.
+Business ethics is not only an interest of academic scholars but practitioners, politicians and laymen have also views on that.

 We decided to establish the Business Ethics Center at our university.
 We invited well-known scholars to serve as members on the International Advisory Board of our center.
 They included Edwin M. Epstein (University of California at Berkeley), Stefano Zamagni (University of Bologna) and Henk van Luijk (European Business Ethics Network).